By Tooth And Claw Dragons

 Their element, naturally clear or blue, displays a color given its Aether-touched nature.
 The chromatic spectrum is the most common 'color' for water, and displays a wide array of colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple) with blues, teals and greens being most common.
 Multicolor is possible where the element is two or more colors while pure white (limited to the purest of Aquaria lineages) and black (dark blood mixing via Nether elements) are extremely rare.

 Their element, naturally colorless or icy whites and blues, displays a color given its Aether-touched nature.
 The chromatic spectrum is the most common 'color' for ice, and displays off-whites, light blues and pinks most commonly; other hues fall into the usual categories: reds (all hues from deep goldens and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple).
 Multicolor is possible where the element is two or more colors while pure white (limited to the purest of Glacia lineages) and black (dark blood mixing via Nether elements) are extremely rare.
-Yellow as an ice color has not been recorded, and warm colors are very rare.

 Their element, naturally orange, red and yellow, displays unusual colors given its Aether-touched nature.
 The chromatic spectrum is the most common 'color' for fire, and displays a great variety of bright colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple) though cool colors are much rarer.
 Multicolor is possible where the element is two or more colors while pure white (limited to the purest of Ignia lineages) and black (dark blood mixing via Nether elements) are extremely rare.